By: Team-F13-2 Since: Sep 2019 Licence: MIT

 4.3.
 Sorting feature

-The Sorting feature allows users to sort their food items based on certain FIELD
+The Sorting feature allows users to sort their food items based on certain FIELD and DIRECTION.
+The FIELD and

-are as followed:
+DIRECTION are as followed:

 The FIELD and DIRECTION can be entirely in Upper or Lower Case.